- 1. Name of the medicinal product

 Inhibitors of CYP3A4 and P-gpCo-administration of apixaban with ketoconazole (400 mg once a day), a strong inhibitor of both CYP3A4 and P-gp, led to a 2-fold increase in mean apixaban AUC and a 1.6-fold increase in mean apixaban Cmax.
 The use of Eliquis is not recommended in patients receiving concomitant systemic treatment with strong inhibitors of both CYP3A4 and P-gp, such as as azole-antimycotics (e.g., ketoconazole, itraconazole, voriconazole and posaconazole) and HIV protease inhibitors (e.g., ritonavir) (see section 4.4).Active substances which are not considered strong inhibitors of both CYP3A4 and P-gp, (eg. diltiazem, naproxen, amiodarone, verapamil, quinidine) are expected to increase apixaban plasma concentration to a lesser extent.
 Diltiazem (360 mg once a day), for instance, considered a moderate CYP3A4 and a weak P-gp inhibitor, led to a 1.4-fold increase in mean apixaban AUC and a 1.3-fold increase in Cmax.
 Naproxen (500 mg, single dose) an inhibitor of P-gp but not an inhibitor of CYP3A4, led to a 1.5-fold and 1.6-fold increase in mean apixaban AUC and Cmax, respectively.
 No dose adjustment for apixaban is required when co-administered with less potent inhibitors of CYP3A4 and/or P-gp.

 Anticoagulants, platelet aggregation inhibitors and NSAIDsDue to an increased bleeding risk, concomitant treatment with any other anticoagulants is contraindicated (see section 4.3).
-After combined administration of enoxaparin (40 mg single dose) with apixaban (5 mg single dose), an additive effect on anti-Factor Xa activity was observed.Pharmacokinetic or pharmacodynamic interactions were not evident when apixaban was co-administered with ASA 325 mg once a day.Apixaban co-administered with clopidogrel (75 mg once a day) or with the combination of clopidogrel 75 mg and ASA 162 mg once daily in Phase 1 studies did not show a relevant increase in template bleeding time, or further inhibition of platelet aggregation, compared to administration of the antiplatelet agents without apixaban.
+After combined administration of enoxaparin (40 mg single dose) with apixaban (5 mg single dose), an additive effect on anti-Factor Xa activity was observed.Pharmacokinetic or pharmacodynamic interactions were not evident when apixaban was co-administered with ASA 325 mg once a day.Apixaban co-administered with clopidogrel (75 mg once a day) or with the combination of clopidogrel 75 mg and ASA 162 mg once daily, or with prasugrel (60 mg followed by 10 mg once daily) in Phase 1 studies did not show a relevant increase in template bleeding time, or further inhibition of platelet aggregation, compared to administration of the antiplatelet agents without apixaban.
 Increases in clotting tests (PT, INR, and aPTT) were consistent with the effects of apixaban alone.
 Naproxen (500 mg), an inhibitor of P-gp, led to a 1.5-fold and 1.6-fold increase in mean apixaban AUC and Cmax, respectively.
 Corresponding increases in clotting tests were observed for apixaban.
 No changes were observed in the effect of naproxen on arachidonic acid-induced platelet aggregation and no clinically relevant prolongation of bleeding time was observed after concomitant administration of apixaban and naproxen.
 Despite these findings, there may be individuals with a more pronounced pharmacodynamic response when antiplatelet agents are co-administered with apixaban.
 Eliquis should be used with caution when co-administered with NSAIDs (including acetylsalicylic acid) because these medicinal products typically increase the bleeding risk.
 A significant increase in bleeding risk was reported with the triple combination of apixaban, ASA and clopidogrel in a clinical study in patients with acute coronary syndrome (see section 4.4).
 Agents associated with serious bleeding are not recommended concomitantly with Eliquis, such as: thrombolytic agents, GPIIb/IIIa receptor antagonists, thienopyridines (e.g., clopidogrel), dipyridamole, dextran and sulfinpyrazone.